calebmsword/javascript-notes/type-checking.md

 }
 ```

-However, some native types use `Symbol.toStringType` to determine the result of `Object.prototype.toString.call`, so this strict version would only work for native types introduced before ES6.
+This is actually a reliable way to type check for some of JavaScript's native classes.
+However, some of the newer native types use `Symbol.toStringType` to determine the result of `Object.prototype.toString.call`, so this strict version would only work for native types introduced before ES6.

 # Calling native methods